popsUlfr/steamos-btrfs/README.md

 At any time you can download the latest version and go through the installation again to enable the latest changes.
 Disabling the home conversion won't have any effect on an already converted home partition.

+At times updates may change the default config options and you may want to merge the changes with your own: [Configuration options](#configuration-options)

 ## Uninstall

 - the underlying rootfs needs to be mounted somewhere else and the readonly mode disabled